Law, Policy, and Practices of e-Business in Nepal

 E-commerce, generally knows as electronic commerce also Internet Commerce or Digital Commerce refers to the day to day business operations carried out using the Internet or digital technology.
-Most specifically buying and selling different goods and services using ICT resources some of the great examples of those are Amazon or Daraz in case of Nepal.
+Most specifically buying and selling different goods and services using ICT resources some of the great examples of those are Amazon or Daraz in the case of Nepal.
 Though it’s mostly focused on selling products from an online store but not limited to products by using different platforms it is enabled to even sell the services one of a good example is Tootle and Pathao (ride-sharing platforms).
-Post COVID-19, there is a boom of eCommerce companies.
-However, we do not have sufficient legal and policy regimes for a better environment for eCommerce.
-Recently, the Ministry of Industry, Commerce & Supply has prepared draft legislation on E-Business.
-However, this is a very premature stage.
+Post COVID-19, there is a boom of eCommerce companies..
+Recently, the Ministry of Industry, Commerce & Supply has prepared draft legislation on E-Business which is still at a preliminary stage. .
 Considering the need for wider knowledge, consultation, and discourse on the various legal and policy issues of the e-commerce Delta Law Firm, Internet Governance Institute, and Innovative Legal Services has planned a wide discussion with the stakeholders on the laws, policies, and practices of e-commerce industries in Nepal.

-The objective of the webinar is to discuss various dimensions of law, policy, and practices of e-commerce in Nepal.
+The objective of the forum is to discuss various dimensions of law, policy, and practices of e-commerce in Nepal.
 The Discussion on e-business will focus on the following issues:

 - Discuss major technological trends and their legal impact in the e-commerce industry.

 - Discuss major regulatory frameworks and their practices in Nepal,

 - Discuss the major issues of e-commerce like security, consumer protection, intermediary liability, and payment gateway.